tldr-pages/tldr/pages/common/gh-gist.md

 > Work with GitHub Gists on the command line.
 > More information: <https://cli.github.com/manual/gh_gist>.

-- Create a new gist from a space-separated list of files:
+- Create a new Gist from a space-separated list of files:

 `gh gist create {{path/to/files}}`

-- Create a new gist with a description:
+- Create a new Gist with a description:

 `gh gist create {{filename}} --desc "{{description}}"`

-- Edit a gist:
+- Edit a Gist:

 `gh gist edit {{id_or_url}}`

-- List gists you own:
+- List Gists you own:

 `gh gist list --limit {{int}}`